BHAUTIK9694/Portfolio/README.md

 ## Installation

-There are only two steps to run this website:
+There are only few steps to run this website:

 1 .
 Install PHP : Download and install PHP from the official PHP website and installation instructions for your operating system.